Skip to content

 • Neural data compression — waveform and spike-raster codecs, learnable predictors, Rust acceleration, and benchmark artefacts

-• conda-forge recipe — ready for conda-forge distribution
+• conda-forge recipe draft — prepared for staged-recipes submission; not yet published on conda-forge

 The default pip install sc-neurocore wheel ships the public core/simulation/domain-bridge package surface under the sc-neurocore product name.
 Extended source modules such as analysis, viz, audio, dashboard, and swarm remain source-checkout features.